-TIME B is used to set the 'on' time for either voltage clamp or current clamp modes as selected with the associated toggle switch.
-TIME B on condition is indicated by a lit b on led.
+TIMER B is used to set the 'on' time for either voltage clamp or current clamp modes as selected with the associated toggle switch.
+TIMER B on condition is indicated by lighting of the associated green LED.

 Rear panel description